robjhyndman/forecast/cran-comments.md

 ## revdep checks

-All reverse dependencies have been checked and no issues found.
+All reverse dependencies have been checked and no new errors with current CRAN versions.

-## Notes